esdc-iitb/DX-Notes/software-requests/gitlab-runner/requestDetails.md

 - Existing in department

 #### Cons
-- Doesn't have integration with GCCode (GitLab)
+- Doesn't have native integration with GCCode (GitLab)
 - Rebuilds for each enviornment
 - Cumbersome UI with no alternative
 - Managed seperate from source